 About

-WXCI is a student-run college radio station broadcasting 24/7 from the Midtown Campus of Western Connecticut State University (Western) in Danbury, Connecticut, USA.
+WXCI is a student-run college radio station broadcasting 24/7 from the Midtown Campus of Western Connecticut State University (WestConn) in Danbury, Connecticut, USA.

 WXCI began in 1973.
 We currently broadcast at 3,000 watts and our transmitter is located at the Westside Campus of WestConn.

-You can hear a wide range of genres on WXCI.
-We play everything: hip-hop, metal, indie rock, americana, classic rock, jazz, punk, reggae, techno, folk, dance, experimental, industrial, hardcore, alt-rock, avant-garde, power-pop, funk, electroclash, country, ambient, ska, grindcore, bluegrass, electronica, psychadelic, British invasion, elevator music, black metal, drum and bass, PLUS, the all-inclusive, “and more”.
+You can hear a wide range of genres on WXCI!
+We play everything: hip-hop, metal, indie rock, americana, classic rock, jazz, punk, reggae, techno, folk, dance, experimental, industrial, hardcore, alt-rock, avant-garde, power pop, funk, electroclash, country, ambient, ska, grindcore, bluegrass, electronica, psychedelic, British invasion, elevator music, black metal, drum and bass, PLUS — the all-inclusive — “and more”.

-We also feature weekly topical talk shows including the Sports Jam and WestConn Happenings.
-Also, on the weekends, we broadcast WCSU sports events, including football, basketball and hockey games.
+We also feature weekly topical talk shows like The Advocate.
+Also, on the weekends, we broadcast WCSU sports events, including football, basketball, and hockey games.

 (From wikipedia.org):

-WXCI broadcasts to Connecticut and New York at 3,000 watts with a stereo transmitter on WCSU’s Westside Campus and it’s main studios on WCSU’s Midtown Campus.
-WXCI-FM also streams its broadcasts on the Web, via www.WXCI.org.
+WXCI broadcasts to Connecticut and New York at 3,000 watts with a stereo transmitter on WCSU’s Westside Campus, while the actual studio is located on the Midtown campus.
+It also streams its broadcasts on the Web.